sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 We'll also need to update the form field id so that the results will be added to the item of the collection rather than the top level of the task data.
-This is where the 'Element Variable' field comes in: we'll need to change `product_avaliable` to `product.product_available`, because we set up `product` as our reference to the current item.
+This is where the 'Element Variable' field comes in: we'll need to change `product_available` to `product.product_available`, because we set up `product` as our reference to the current item.